PEO ACWA Introduction

 To learn more, visit the Environmental Activities at PCAPP and Environmental Activities at BGCAPP pages.

-What role does 1the Anniston Field Office have in the elimination of chemical weapons?
+What role does the Anniston Field Office have in the elimination of chemical weapons?

 With its available Static Detonation Chamber, the Anniston Field Office, or AFO, allowed Blue Grass and Pueblo operators to be effectively trained while the Blue Grass and Pueblo plant’s Static Detonation Chamber units were being installed and tested, saving both time and money.
-AFO is also handling the disposition of the Pueblo plant’s non-contaminated explosive components of some 780,000 artillery and mortar rounds and non-contaminated rocket motors from the Blue Grass plant.
+AFO also disposed of the Pueblo plant’s non-contaminated explosive components from more than 780,000 artillery and mortar rounds and is handling the disposition of non-contaminated rocket motors from the Blue Grass plant.

 To learn more, visit the Facts: Anniston Field Office page.